pravintargaryen/factbook/README.md

 # Overview

-Welcome to Rectangular - your React & Angular Companion and built with React ❤️

-## Improvements Needed

-Prompting with input code
-Long Prompts
+Factbook Encyclopedia for educational social good custom trained on CIA world factbook Dataset using Langchain and built with React ❤️ & Google Gemini

 ## Screenshot